What about my other benefits, the charges & your options

 This does not mean you cannot take more cash from your pension however, it does mean that the excess (over 25% of the LTA) will be taxed.
 The rate of tax will depend on how you take these extra benefits:

-- If you take excess benefits as a pension the tax charge is 25%, however, the pension would then be liable to income tax
+- If you take excess benefits as a pension, there will be no LTA charge; however, the pension would then be liable to income tax

 - If you take excess benefits as a lump sum the tax charge is 55% with no further liability